basicx-StrgV/WGet.NET/README.md

 I created it for another project and then made a library out of it in hope it might be useful to someone else too.
 **If you tried this library, please give me some feedback.
 And if you miss a feature, you can create an issue to let me know.**

+## ✨ Version 4.0

+Version 4.0 is intended as a “health” update for the library and therefore includes changes to the structure, classes and functions.
+This includes breaking changes to the usage of the library.

+***But fear not, no functionality is lost and all braking changes are documented and provide information on how to change the implementation.***

+You can find the full migration documentation [here](https://github.com/basicx-StrgV/WGet.NET/blob/develop/migration_info/V3-V4.md).

 ## 📓 Documentation

 https://basicx-strgv.github.io/WGet.NET/